 Once all the planning is finished and the details are finalized, turn your attention to the actual day or night of the party itself.
 Create an agenda for the holiday party to make sure it runs smoothly.
 The agenda should outline timing for arrival, cocktails/appetizers, dinner/lunch, talking points, employee recognition, gift-giving, entertainment, and closure.
 You might consider designating a few people as hosts or hostesses and give them the job of welcoming all guests, make sure they are directed to their tables, know where the food is, and don’t have any questions.
 You may also want to designate who will speak to the guests at some point during the evening.
 Perhaps the president or owner of the company, if they are willing and available?
 Or, think about asking someone who is well-loved in the company, maybe an employee of the year?

 We’ve made the list, now you can check it twice!
 Make sure you’ve arranged all of these details and you will have an amazing holiday party for all to enjoy!
 Remember, the most important thing is having time together with your fellow co-workers focusing on the atmosphere of joy and celebration.
-If you’re planning your event in or around New York City, consider contacting Cabaret Party Rental for all of your party supply needs.
+If you’re planning your event in or around New York City, consider contacting Cabaret Tent and Party Rental for all of your party supply needs.
 From tents and dance floors, to dinnerware and linens, we have the special touches that will make your holiday party truly special.
 Give them call at (718) 356-8500 today!